-The USGS-Cascades Volcano Observatory, in cooperation with the U.S. Forest Service and Mount Hood National Forest, has proposed to install and maintain four new volcano monitoring stations on the flanks of Mount Hood, all located within the Mt.
+The USGS-Cascades Volcano Observatory, in cooperation with the U.S. Forest Service and Mount Hood National Forest, will install and maintain four new volcano monitoring stations on the flanks of Mount Hood, all located within the Mt.
 Hood Wilderness boundary.
-The proposed monitoring stations are intended to provide USGS scientists with real-time, early, and adequate warnings of any changes in earthquake size and frequency, volcanic gas emissions, and ground movement that may signal an increase in volcanic activity on Mount Hood.
+The monitoring stations are intended to provide USGS scientists with real-time, early, and adequate warnings of any changes in earthquake size and frequency, volcanic gas emissions, and ground movement that may signal an increase in volcanic activity on Mount Hood.

 The stations will improve CVO's ability to detect subtle signals that can indicate volcanic unrest, earlier and with greater confidence than current capabilities allow.

 Mount Hood is an active volcano.
-It was designated as a very high threat volcano by the USGS in its 2005 National Volcanic Early Warning System (NVEWS) assessment of volcanic threat because of how it erupts and the communities within its reach.
+It continues to be designated as a very high threat volcano by the USGS in the 2018 update to the National Volcanic Early Warning System (NVEWS) assessment of volcanic threat because of how it erupts and the communities within its reach.

 Effective volcano monitoring requires a robust network of instruments that are located at many elevations around the flanks of the volcano.
 Additionally, these stations need to be in place before significant unrest occurs in order to catch the earliest subtle signals of rising magma.
 USGS–CVO and its partners currently operate ten monitoring stations near Mount Hood.
 The four new stations will be within 3 miles of the summit of Mount Hood.
 The stations fill gaps in the monitoring network on the upper flanks and near the summit area and greatly increase the ability of USGS-CVO to carry out its responsibility to provide timely notification and warning of volcanic activity.

-The Mount Hood Forest Service accepted comments on the proposal to install the four new monitoring stations and a draft decision was issued in March 2019.
-Visit the Mount Hood Wilderness website for more information about the public comment process and to read the final decision.
+The Mount Hood Forest Service accepted comments on the proposal to install the four new monitoring stations and a final decision was issued August 16, 2019.
+Visit the USFS Mount Hood Wilderness website for more information about the public comment process and to read the final decision.

 - Volcano Hazards Program website information for the National Volcano Early Warning System (NVEWS)